codemeta/codemeta/crosswalks-sssom/README.md

 For example, for the `bibtex` mapping, the corresponding identifier is [https://w3id.org/codemeta/mappings/bibtex](https://w3id.org/codemeta/mappings/bibtex).
 #### How do I fill in the crosswalk table?
 What does "more specific" and "more general" means?
+The crosswalks indicate term relationships between two schemas.
+The `source_term` is the term from CodeMeta`.
+The `target_term` is is the term from the mapped schema.
+The `type_relation` indicates what type of relationship exist between those terms.
+We support several terms, please see point 4 above.

 #### My metadata term maps to several properties in CodeMeta.
 How do I represent it?